caddell26w/Fishing-Frenzy/README.md

 - Implement a maximum depth for the hook, and make it so that the farther down the line goes, the more valuable the fish gets :heavy_check_mark:
 - Add simple designs to the fish, boat, fisherman, and backdrop to create a vivid game environment. :heavy_check_mark:

-## Known Bugs/Limitations:
+## 3. Known Bugs/Limitations:
 - Collisions are detected as a box around both the fish and the hook so they're not exactly perfect when detecting a collision
 - The maximum depth is a result of the size of the background image and can only be changed if the image is extended

-## Step-by-Step User Guide:
+## 4. Step-by-Step User Guide:
 ### Launching the Game:
+- Download the Full JDK (JDK 21 LTS) for your operating system on [BellSoft](https://bell-sw.com/pages/downloads/#jdk-21-lts)
+- Once downloaded, open up the installer and follow the prompts
-- Download the Game via a .zip file
+- Download the game via a .zip file
 - Unzip the contents of the file
 - Navigate in your terminal or command prompt to the Fishing Frenzy folder
   - Using `cd` to navigate up a directory